rafaelvargas/job-scheduler-scala/README.md

 - **Failure Simulation**: Jobs have a 20% probability of failing midway through execution to simulate real-world failure scenarios.

+- **Cancellation Logic**: Jobs can be cancelled either before they start (pending status) or during execution (running status).

+- **Async Result Handle**: `submitJob` returns `IO[IO[JobStatus]]` - an immediate handle that can be awaited later, allowing non-blocking job submission.

 - **Polling to obtain final job results**: The `awaitJob` method polls job status every 100ms to avoid complex callback mechanisms.

-- **Async Result Handle**: `submitJob` returns `IO[IO[JobStatus]]` - an immediate handle that can be awaited later, allowing non-blocking job submission.

 ## What could be improved?